xnileshtiwari/Catalogue_dizi/README.md

 # Catalogue digitization using AI Agents

-This is a catalogue writing system using AI agents⚡
-Here is a demo video🎥 of the project
+This is a catalogue writing system using Autonomous AI agents⚡ Here is a demo video🎥 of the project